7.30pm: Armstrong Hall Community Engagement Meeting

 The Trust owns property and land around Thornbury.
 It runs four almshouses and over 80 allotments on Daggs Field.
 If you would like to know more about the allotments, click here.

 You can hire the Council Chamber and its kitchenette for meetings or conferences.
-There is also an excellent exhibition/meeting room, and the community room is available during weekends and evenings.
+There is also an excellent exhibition/meeting room.

 The Town Hall is fully accessible with a ramp on Silver Street and a lift to the first floor.
 Please contact the office staff for more details.